 Now CARB is struggling to balance the funding needs of DCAP, which brings the low-income ZEV incentive to regions where it previously wasn’t available, and the air district’s CC4A programs, which have a track record of bringing incentives to hard-to-reach populations.

 Neither received any funding in the new incentive package.
-But $14 million was recently shifted from DCAP to the San Joaquin Valley CC4A program.
+But $14 million recently was shifted from DCAP to the San Joaquin Valley CC4A program.

 “Unfortunately, we are basically talking about scraps,” said Randolph, the CARB chair.
 “We are talking about inadequate funding for getting vehicles to residents that could not otherwise afford cleaner vehicles.”